About Us

 Learners are provided with a wide range of opportunities at Riverhead School.
 Learners from Yrs 5-8 can participate in a variety of Northwest sports tournaments competing against other local schools.
 These sports include; netball; rugby - tackle; touch and rippa rugby; soccer; volleyball; basketball; and cricket.
 Our learners also compete against local schools in swimming sports and cross country, when they also have the opportunity to represent Riverhead School in the greater Auckland area.
 Learners at Riverhead School also participate in learning Spanish and French (alternating years) from Years 5-8, under the guidance of a specialist Language teacher.

-Every year our Year 8 students attend a celebratory end of year camp in Dunedin.
+Every year our Year 8 students attend a celebratory end of year graduation expedition in Dunedin.
 They travel to Dunedin for a week, accompanied by staff members and have a great time to celebrate the end of their time at primary school.

 All year 8 students also have a special graduation celebration attended by the intermediate learners.